 3. Build Quality – Steel vs Aluminum vs Plastic

-The best bike pumps are usually made of steel or aluminum.
-The sturdiness of these metals gives your a feeling of solid, reliable and high quality pump, especially if you’re pumping anything above 60psi/4bar.
+A good pump is usually made of steel or aluminum.
+The sturdiness of these metals gives your a feeling of a solid, reliable, and high-quality pump, especially if you’re pumping anything above 60psi/4bar.

-Since steel or aluminium pumps are more sturdy, they generally give you a higher air volume per stroke.
+Since steel or aluminum pumps are more sturdy, they generally give you a higher air volume per stroke.
 Hence, making life much easier for you.

-On the other hand, plastic pumps are lightweight, cheaper and easier to carry around especially to races.
-While they might not give you the high quality feel, they still perform the job well.
+On the other hand, plastic pumps are lightweight, cheaper, and easier to carry around especially to races.
+While they might not give you a high-quality feel, they still perform the job well.

-PRO TIP : Go for a bike pump with aluminium or steel barrel.
+Geek Tip : Go for a pump with aluminum or steel barrel.

 4. Air Pressure Gauge – Analogue vs Digital